 - In the dialog box, click on Sign in without a Microsoft account (non-recommended).

-- Click on Local account and to go head with the account creation.
+- Click on Local account and go ahead with the account creation.

 - Enter a new username and password, and click on Next.